Getting Started

 Temporary/ephemeral containers

-An interesting read we picked most of the details below from: https://iximiuz.com/en/posts/kubernetes-ephemeral-containers/
+An interesting read from which we picked most of the details below from: https://iximiuz.com/en/posts/kubernetes-ephemeral-containers/

 Sometimes, you do not want to add a container permanently to your existing deployment.
 In that case, you could use ephemeral containers.

-For the commands further down this section, we set some environment variables first:
+For the commands further down this section, we need to set some environment variables first:

 NAMESPACE